 It would not be necessary to prove that the defendant knew the other person engaging in the act had not reached the age of 12.
 The federal laws provide that attempting the crime described would also be considered aggravated sexual abuse.

 The Penalties For Aggravated Sexual Abuse

 Federal crimes are punished more severely than state crimes, and the punishments for a federal aggravated sexual abuse charge could change your life forever.
 The prison sentence for abuse by force, threat or other means could be set for any term up to life in prison.
 When the abuse is with children, the prison sentence is a minimum of 30 years with a maximum of life in prison.
 If someone has a prior conviction for aggravated sexual abuse with children or a similar state sex offense, there is a mandatory sentence of life in prison.
 The financial consequences of aggravated sexual abuse are also substantial, with a fine of up to $250,000 and mandatory restitution for the full amount of the victim’s losses.

 If you are facing federal aggravated sexual abuse charges, your future hangs in the balance.
 You need an experienced attorney that you can trust.
 The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling federal cases and reaching the best possible outcomes for our clients.

 If you have been charged with a federal crime like aggravated sexual assault in Ohio, you’re probably wondering what your options are.
 The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling these types of cases and winning optimal outcomes for our clients.
-Call Ohio federal criminal defense lawyer Chase Mallory today for a free consultation.
-To contact him or another criminal defense attorney, call us at or email us via email@example.com.
+Call an Ohio federal criminal defense lawyer today for a free consultation.
+Contact us at (614) 500-3836 or email us via [email protected].